- Study Mode: Full Time

 What are the course entry requirements?

-Applicants must have 120 credits at Level 5 in a field related to health and social care for a minimum of six hours per week (in either a paid or voluntary capacity).
+Applicants must have 120 credits at level 5, and a minimum of 6 hours' work experience in a field related to health and social care (in either a paid or voluntary capacity).

 Previous study, professional and / or vocational experiences may be recognised as the equivalent learning experience and permit exemption from studying certain modules.
 Please refer to our Credit Accumulation webpages for further guidance.